 Perfect for fans of The Last Magician and Descendant of the Crane, this heart-stopping debut is an imaginative Romeo and Juliet retelling set in 1920s Shanghai, with rival gangs and a monster in the depths of the Huangpu River.

-These Violent Delights, an incredible retelling of Romeo and Juliet, follows Juliette Cai, the heiress of the Scarlet Gang who recently returned to Shanghai from overseas and is seething at the increasing Western influence, as well as struggling with her identity and role.
-Her and her gang’s greatest rival are the White Flowers, another gang with control in Shanghai, whose heir was Juliette’s former love, Roma Montagov.
+These Violent Delights, an brilliantly crafted retelling of Romeo and Juliet in 1920s Shanghai, follows Juliette Cai, the heiress of the Scarlet Gang who recently returned to China from overseas and is seething at the increasing Western influence, as well as struggling with her identity and role.
+Her and her gang’s greatest rival are the White Flowers, another gang gaining dominance in vibrant, gritty Shanghai, whose heir was Juliette’s former love, Roma Montagov.

 Frankly speaking, I thought that nearly every aspect of this book was spectacular so prepare yourself for much gushing.